phuongvo9/phuongvo9.github.io/README.md

 |:---:|
 | DevOps For Beginners - _Sketchnote Overview_ |

-Explore the world of **DevOps** with our 12-week, 24-lesson curriculum!
+Explore the world of **DevOps** with the 12-week, 24-lesson curriculum!
 It includes practical lessons, quizzes, and labs.
 The curriculum is beginner-friendly and covers tools like Kubernetes, Terraform, Azure, and AWS, as well as DevOps best practices and automation.

 ## What you will learn